tsackton/taelgar/People/Tollenders/Nika Hyne.md

 >> `$=dv.view("_scripts/view/get_Whereabouts")`
 >> %%^Campaign:DuFr%% Met by the [[Dunmar Fellowship]] on December 17th, 1748 in [[The Windward Sail]], [[Fiskurth]], the [[Tollen|Free City of Tollen]] %%^End%%

-%%  Tim: anything critical missing? %%

-![[nika-hyne.png|right|320]] Nika Hyne, is a sly young woman in her early twenties known to frequent [[The Windward Sail]], listening to stories and doing odd jobs for coin.
-She was a student at the [[University of Tollen]]: although she dropped out, she knows the area and the people well.
+![[nika-hyne.png|right|320]]Nika Hyne is a sly young woman in her early twenties known to frequent [[The Windward Sail]], listening to stories and doing odd jobs for coin.
+She was briefly a student at the [[University of Tollen]]: although she dropped out, she knows the area and the people well.
 She is a bit of a hustler.

 %%SECRET[1]%%